pydata/pydata-sphinx-theme/tests/README.md

 In contrast to the build test suite, the accessibility suite checks components as they appear in the browser, meaning with any CSS and JavaScript applied.
-It does this by building the PyData Sphinx Theme docs, launching a local server to the docs, then visiting the "Kitchen Sink" example pages with [Playwright](https://playwright.dev), a program for developers that allows loading and manipulating pages with various browsers, such as Chrome (chromium), Firefox (gecko), Safari (WebKit).
+It does this by building the PyData Sphinx Theme docs, launching a local server to the docs, then checking the "Kitchen Sink" example pages with [Playwright](https://playwright.dev), a program for developers that allows loading and manipulating pages with various browsers, such as Chrome (chromium), Firefox (gecko), Safari (WebKit).